-Here are two videos that demonstrate early sign modeling and imitation for children for whom verbal skills are emerging (Videos 1 and 2).
-(See videos of Nicole and Jordyn)
+The following two videos demonstrate early sign modeling and imitation for children for whom verbal skills are emerging:

 Many children with communication delays can process and respond to gestural and kinesthetic communication more quickly and easily than to speech only.
 Signing capitalizes on the natural gestural component of communication.
 Literature on communication in children with Down syndrome supports the use of signs in conjunction with spoken words in early communicators.
 The simultaneous presentation of signs and speech leads to a larger vocabulary, and improvements in language and social skills.
 At Silver Creek we see immediately the positive effect of including signs when giving and receiving messages with the children.
 They feel empowered in their communication.
 They are able to get their message across, and this success bodes well for their communication attempts.
 Most importantly, the use of signs reduces the level of frustration for both the child and his or her communication partners.
 As parents are typically the primary communication partners for the child, we offer and encourage basic sign language classes for caregivers.